 - a.
 Wetlands.
 A wetland mitigation and monitoring plan shall be developed to ensure that any wetlands on-site are maintained in a healthy condition during the life of the mine.
-Plan may require annual sample plot and photo monitoring, turbidity monitoring, and water-depth monitoring at key points. - b.
+The plan may require annual sample plot and photo monitoring, turbidity monitoring, and water-depth monitoring at key points. - b.
 Water wells.
-Permittee shall conduct pumping and recovery tests on all existing wells within 2,500' of the permit boundary for any landowner who grants permission prior to any excavation on site that exposes the groundwater.
-Independent third-party tests shall be used to determine baseline well information. - c.
+Permittee shall conduct pumping and recovery tests on all existing wells within 2,500 feet of the permit boundary for any landowner who grants permission prior to any excavation on site that exposes the groundwater.
+Independent third-party tests, by a lab acceptable to the County and paid for by the permittee shall be used to determine baseline well information. - c.
 Groundwater Monitoring.
-If a reduction in groundwater levels are anticipated, the permittee shall conduct monthly groundwater level monitoring.
-Monitoring shall be conducted by an independent third-party.
-Monitoring reports shall be made available to Routt County Planning Department on request.
-After ten years of successful and accurate monitoring, the permittee may be allowed to conduct monitoring.
-The Planning Director, in consultation with the Environmental Health Department, may authorize changes in the testing regimen, including frequency and who performs the monitoring. - d.
+If a reduction in groundwater levels is anticipated, the permittee shall conduct monthly groundwater level monitoring.
+Monitoring shall be conducted by an independent third-party acceptable to the County and paid for by the permittee.
+Monitoring reports shall be made available to Routt County Planning Department on request. - i.
+After ten years of successful and accurate monitoring, the Planning Director, in consultation with the Environmental Health Department, may administratively authorize changes in the testing regimen, including frequency and who performs the monitoring. - d.
 Impacts to adjacent wells.
 Prior to mining, the permittee shall test nearby wells to determine flow rates and water depth.
 Changes that are reasonably attributable to dewatering of the mine shall be immediately mitigated and rectified.
-The Planning Director (or a 3rd-party expert) shall use baseline pump data, groundwater monitoring information, and any other pertinent information to determine whether mine dewatering has negatively affected nearby wells.
-The State Engineer's Office shall be consulted prior to any mitigation being required. - e.
+The Planning Director (or a third-party expert) shall use baseline pump data, groundwater monitoring information, and any other pertinent information to determine whether mine dewatering has negatively affected nearby wells.
+The Division of Water Resources shall be consulted prior to any mitigation being required.
+Should the County require the use of a third-party expert to analyze the data, such expert shall be contracted by the County and paid for by the permittee. - e.
 Water Rights.
 Adequate water rights shall exist for the use.
 Documentation that may be used to demonstrate this include: - i.
-Change in water rights approved by the water court - ii.
-Valid contract for water augmentation - iii.
-Commitment from a municipal water provider - iv.
-Permittee shall convey all adjudicated water rights to downstream users, comply with the Settlement Agreement between parties, and obtain and comply with all applicable permits from the Division of Water Resources.
+Change in water rights approved by the water court; - ii.
+Valid contract for water augmentation; or - iii.
+Commitment from a municipal water provider. - f.

-- f.
 Discharge Permits.
 Permittee shall comply with all conditions of any applicable discharge permits and shall not permit drainage onto adjacent properties greater than historic flows thereon, unless approved by the terms of any discharge permit and by separate agreement with affected property owners. - g.
 Watershed Protection Permit.
-Within the Routt County watershed protection area, a Watershed Protection Permit shall be obtained from the County prior to permit issuance.
+Within the Routt County watershed protection area, a Watershed Protection Permit shall be obtained from the County prior to permit issuance. - h.
+Soil.